Geography of the African Union

 The African Union in location to the rest of the world.

 The African Union covers almost the entirety of continental Africa and several off-shore islands.
-Consequently, it is wildly diverse, including the world's largest hot desert (the Sahara), huge jungles and savannas, and the world's longest river (the Nile).
+Consequently, it is wildly diverse, including the world's largest hot desert (the Sahara), huge tropical rainforests and savannas, and the world's longest river (the Nile).

 Overview

 The AU presently has an area of 29,922,059 km2, with 24,165 km2 of coastline.
 The vast majority of this area is on continental Africa, while the only significant territory off the mainland is the island of Madagascar (the world's fourth largest), accounting for slightly less than 2% of the total.